lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 The Portal's User Interface
 ===========================

-Across the top is a menu bar of interface options, but the DP0 data set is only accessed via the **LSST TAP** service.
+Across the top is a menu bar of interface options, but the DP0 data set is only accessed via the :ref:`Data-Access-Analysis-Tools-TAP`.
 Under **TAP Searches** there are four options.

 **1. TAP Service**: Leave this as the default to access DP0 data.